English Cocker Spaniel portrait

 English Cocker Spaniel Rescue Groups

 English Cockers are often purchased without any clear understanding of what goes into owning one.
 There are many English Cockers in need of adoption and or fostering.
-There are a number of rescues that we have not listed.
+There are several rescues that we have not listed.
 If you don’t see a rescue listed for your area, contact the national breed club or a local breed club and they can point you toward an English Cocker rescue.

 English Cocker Spaniel Breed Organizations